3rd National Congress of the Chinese Communist Party: Agenda

 The main agenda involved relates to the cooperation between the CCP and the Kuomintang, to discuss issues on the reunification of the Republic.
 This matter was highlighted by a report from Chen Duxiu.
 Mao Zedong made a speech in the congress about workers' movements at Hunan.
 Congress passed the National Movement and Kuomintang Question Act, allowing CCP members to join the Kuomintang, while maintaining efforts to expand the CCP itself.
-Congess also elected 9 members and 5 backup-members of the 3rd Central Executive Committee of the CCP.
+Congress also elected 9 members and 5 backup-members of the 3rd Central Executive Committee of the CCP.

 The Central Committee elected Chen, Mao, Luo Zhanglong, Cai Hesen, and Tan Pingshan to form the Central Committee of the CCP.
 Chen was nominated as the President, while Mao was elected as Secretary.
 Congress also passed the Chinese Communist Party Central Committee Organisation Act, ruling that "the Secretary is responsible for all documentations, paperwork, communications, and meeting records of the political party.
 All party documents must be signed by the President and the Secretary of the CCP."
 Congress was dismissed when representatives sang The Internationale at the Martyr's Tomb of the Huanghuagang Park.
 After congress ended, Mao, Chen, Li and Xiang Jingyu remained at Guangzhou.

+The Resolution about the Women's Movement, drafted by Xiang Jingyu, was passed at the Congress.
+The Resolution emphasized the importance of women workers' movements and stated that shared anti-warlord and anti-imperialist themes could unite the various women's movements in China such as the feminist movement, the women's suffrage movement, and the movement to abolish prostitution.

 Impact

 Congress, in accordance to instructions sent from Comintern, officially confirmed that CCP members are allowed to join Kuomintang, solidifying the cooperation between the CCP and KMT.

 After congress, under the promotion by the CCP, Sun Yat-sen reformed the Kuomintang, validating the policies discussed within the Congress, leading to the formation of the 1st National Congress of the Kuomintang in 1924, where CCP-Kuomintang cooperation was formally established.

-Since the 3rd Congress，it became standard for The Internationale to be played in the closing ceremonies of each National Congress held by the CCP.
+Since the 3rd Congress, it became standard for The Internationale to be played in the closing ceremonies of each National Congress held by the CCP.